Hitha Chandrashekar: Career

+She then went on to make her Bollywood debut with the film Silence...
+Can you hear it? starring Manoj Bajpayee which opened to positive to mixed reviews.
+She was once again seen in Thurthu Nirgamana directed by debutant Hemant Kumar which opened to positive reviews and went on to become a success on OTT.
+In 2024, She played the role of Protagonist's sister in Yuva produced by Hombale Films which opened to positive to mixed reviews but her role was appreciated.

 Personal life

 Hitha was born to actors Sihi Kahi Chandru and Sihi Kahi Geetha in Bangalore.
 She has a younger sister.
 Hitha met actor Kiran Srinivas during the shoot of a film.
 The two got engaged in August 2019 before marrying on 2 December that year.